google/zetasql/docs/query-syntax.md

 After you introduce an explicit alias in a query, there are restrictions on where else in the query you can reference that alias.
-These restrictions on alias visibility are the result of ZetaSQL's name scoping rules.
+These restrictions on alias visibility are the result of ZetaSQL name scoping rules.

 #### Visibility in the FROM clause
 <a id="from_clause_aliases"></a>